isomerpages/nparks-pcn/_recreational-connectivity/Eastern Corridor.md

 <p>The 1,650 sqm Therapeutic Garden at Bedok Reservoir Park is the first
 therapeutic garden to be built over a former sand quarry.
-To reflect its heritage, stones and boulders has been incorporated into the garden’s features and amenities, such as the interactive rock garden whereby park visitors can engage in rock balancing activities.</p>
+To reflect its heritage, stones and boulders has been incorporated into the garden’s features and amenities, such as the interactive rock garden where park visitors can engage in rock balancing activities.</p>
 </td>
 </tr>